Tupac Shakur’s brother says family remains ‘cautiously optimistic’ after recent arrest

 While the indictment doesn't allege Davis fired the gun, it does argue his role in the crime is as strong as any shooter's.

-“Duane Davis was the shot caller for this group of individuals that committed this crime and he orchestrated the plan that was carried out,” Las Vegas Metropolitan Police Department Lt.
-Jason Johansson said during a news conference.
+"Duane Davis was the shot caller for this group of individuals that committed this crime and he orchestrated the plan that was carried out," Las Vegas Metropolitan Police Department Lt.
+Jason Johansson said during a Sept.
+29 press conference.

 The indictment stated Davis and three other gang members with him that night conspired to kill Tupac on the night of Sept.
 7, 1996, and that Davis willed his death by "counseling, encouraging, hiring, commanding, inducing and/or otherwise procuring the other to commit the crime."